baculaa/MoTiS_310/parameters/README.md

 <img width="979" alt="Screen Shot 2022-08-09 at 12 15 49 PM" src="https://user-images.githubusercontent.com/110315314/183743850-3e56d7aa-af95-45cf-b5f4-32eae6320d20.png">

 End of program.
 If you see in the code any improvements please let me know and I will fix it!

+<h1>Debugging:</h1>

+Part of code to go more indepth on changing what to do.
+Top down run through